9 quotes about politics & the world out there: From Pedro Almodóvar & Michael Moore to Aamir Khan & Susan Sarandon

 One movie world García Bernal had definitely seen before is the one showcasing – however more chaste – man-on-man physical intimacy.
 Check him out in Alfonso Cuarón’s Y Tu Mamá También, co-starring Diego Luna.

-4th quote: U.S. President George W. Bush voted scariest movie villain
+1 quote re: U.S. President George W. Bush voted scariest movie villain

 We now go from Pedro Almodóvar and Gael García Bernal quotes to unflattering comments about the current leader of the United States: Total Film editor Matt Mueller has attempted to explain why U.S. President and Fahrenheit 9/11 star George W. Bush – who may or may not have a mysterious Jesus Christ connection – has been chosen by the magazine’s readers as the most frightening movie villain of the year:

 “It is possible that people have been a little bit tongue in cheek here, but they are also saying that Bush was very scary in Fahrenheit 9/11.
 He was absolutely terrifying in that film.
 He looked like a man who had lost control – the famous scene where he sits there in a school, absolutely paralyzed, after being told about the twin towers, is just one example.”

 Bush – who, as it happens, ascended to the White House despite having lost the popular vote – beat some stiff competition, including the creepy Doctor Octopus (Alfred Molina in Spider-Man 2), the cannibalistic Leatherface (Andrew Bryniarski in The Texas Chainsaw Massacre), the Deadly Viper Elle Driver (Daryl Hannah in Kill Bill: Vol. 1), and the scheming Gollum (Andy Serkis in The Lord of the Rings: The Return of the King).

 A reported 10,000 people took part in Total Film’s “scariest movie villain” poll.